trinodb/trino/docs/src/main/sphinx/connector/hive.rst

         default Trino format?
       - ``true``
     * - ``hive.immutable-partitions``
       - Can new data be inserted into existing partitions?
-If ``true`` then setting ``hive.insert-existing-partitions-behavior`` to ``APPEND`` is not allowed.
+If ``true``, then setting ``hive.insert-existing-partitions-behavior`` to ``APPEND`` is not allowed.
 This also affects the ``insert_existing_partitions_behavior`` session property in the same way.